MITgcm/gcmfaces/docs/prep_basic.rst

 ------------------

-:numref:`sphere_all` illustrates four types of grids that are commonly used in general circulation models (GCMs).
-Despite evident design differences, these grids can all be represented as sets of connected arrays (`faces`) as illustrated in :numref:`plot_one_field_FACES` for the LLC90 grid. simply takes advantage of this fact by defining an additional Matlab class, within ``@gcmfaces/``, to represent gridded earth variables generically as sets of connected arrays.
+:numref:`sphere_all` illustrates four types of grids that are have been used in ocean general circulation models.
+Despite evident design differences, these grids can all be represented as sets of connected arrays, or faces, as shown in :numref:`plot_one_field_FACES` in the case of the LLC90 grid. `gcmfaces` simply takes advantage of this fact by defining a class for these objects, within ``@gcmfaces/``, that represents gridded earth variables generically as sets of connected arrays.

-Grid specifics, such as the number of faces and grid points, are embedded within objects as illustrated in :numref:`gcmfaces_object`.
+Grid specifics, such as the number of faces and the size of each face, are embedded within the `gcmfaces` objects (see :ref:`gcmfaces_object`).
-Objects of the class can thus be manipulated simply through compact and generic expressions such as `a+b` that are robust to changes in grid design (:numref:`sphere_all`).
-The class inherits many of its basic operations (see section \ `1.4 <#overload>`__ for details) from the `double` class as illustrated in :ref:`plus_function` for ``+``.
+Objects of the `gcmfaces` class can thus be manipulated simply through compact and generic expressions such as `a+b` that are robust to changes in grid design (:numref:`sphere_all`).
+The `gcmfaces` class inherits many of its basic operations from the `double` class as illustrated for the :ref:`plus_function` (see :numref:`overload` for details).

 .. figure:: figs/fig12-eccov4.pdf
-   :width: 95%
+   :width: 85%
    :align: center
    :alt: Ocean topography on the LLC90 grid displayed face by face
    :name: plot_one_field_FACES